 All students are expected to take Leading Christian Communities in Mission before, or at the latest during, their first semester of Internship.
 This course aids getting to know contexts, congregations or organizations, provides a structured process for thinking theologically about experiences, and provides the impetus for imagining specific missional leadership initiatives one might undertake for the required internship project.

-Additionally, some denominational bodies have specific requirements for internship which will impact the ways students navigate the course requirements.
+Some denominational bodies have specific requirements for internship which will impact the ways students navigate the course requirements, as follows.

-ELCA students are required to fulfill a full-time, one-year internship in a congregation or new mission community.
+ELCA students, among other denominations, are required to fulfill a full-time, one-year internship in a congregation or new mission community.
 A student considering a full-time option should plan to take coursework at various points throughout internship, in close consultation with the intern’s supervisor, candidacy committee, and advising team.

-Additionally, some ELCA students may want to explore part-time options in conversation with their candidacy committees.
+ELCA students, among other denominations, may want to explore part-time options in conversation with their candidacy committees.
 These part-time options may be either "concurrent" (part-time over two years) or "embedded" (part-time over all three years of seminary).
 A student considering a part-time option should plan to take coursework at various points throughout internship, in close consultation with the intern’s supervisor, candidacy committee, and advising team.

 Other students with specific denominational requirements for internship can contact the Director of Contextual Learning and the Director of the Student Resource Center in order to discuss ways of meeting these requirements through the internship course and other coursework.